opnfv/armband/docs/installation-instruction.rst

 Fuel in OPNFV
 -------------

-13) `OPNFV Installation instruction for the AArch64 Brahmaputra release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/brahmaputra/docs/installation-instruction.html>`_
+13) `OPNFV Installation instruction for the AArch64 Colorado release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/docs/installation-instruction.html>`_

-14) `OPNFV Build instruction for the AArch64 Brahmaputra release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/brahmaputra/docs/build-instruction.html>`_
+14) `OPNFV Build instruction for the AArch64 Colorado release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/docs/build-instruction.html>`_

-15) `OPNFV Release Note for the AArch64 Brahmaputra release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/brahmaputra/docs/release-notes.html>`_
+15) `OPNFV Release Note for the AArch64 Colorado release of OPNFV when using Fuel as a deployment tool <http://artifacts.opnfv.org/armband/docs/release-notes.html>`_